NeuroDiversity & Therapy

 The third aspect of the first session, is for you to get a sense of whether myself as a therapist is a good match for you.
 A good therapeutic connection is very important.

-Following sessions focus on achieveing the therapeutic goals, and may include therapeuitic approaches such as psychoeducation, CBT, mindfulness, and general evidence-based practice.
+Following sessions focus on achieving the therapeutic goals, and may include therapeuitic approaches such as psychoeducation, 'CBT' based strategies (e.g., goal setting, executive functioning strategies, embracing individual interests for enjoyment), mindfulness, and general evidence-based practice.
+Each element of therapy is overarched by a value of acceptance, compassion, and of embracing each individuals uniqueness.

 It is vital that therapy is tailored to individual needs, personalities, circumstances, and current issues.
 Therefore, it is important that as the client, that you choose the pace and frequency of therapy, the focus, and the general direction at the beginning of the session, so that you get the most out of the process as possible.